Model Metadata

 - ONNX (PyTorch-derived): Uses channels-first (NCHW) which is optimized for GPU and NPU inference

 The metadata's outputs section reports shapes in the model's native format.
 When integrating with inference runtimes, ensure your input preprocessing matches the expected layout.
+The dshape field lets consumers look up dimensions by name rather than relying on positional assumptions that differ between layouts.

 Metadata Fields